TrailerVote/slate/source/index.html.md

 # Introduction

-The TrailerVote is a innovative software service that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema.
+The TrailerVote is an innovative software service that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema.
 Users are later sent notifications as a reminder that tickets for the movie they wanted see are now on sale.

 Features include: